Skip to content

 Get started

-Use this Workplace Energy Efficiency Checklist, designed by the ESOx team, which gives you a list of simple quick-win actions that help with those important first steps of your energy efficiency journey.
+Use this Workplace Energy Efficiency Checklist below, designed by the ESOx team of experts, which gives you a list of simple quick-win actions that help with those important first steps of your energy efficiency journey.

 Get quick-win results

-These quick-win actions will give you big results – as well as set the stage for a more long-term, sustainable business approach to energy efficiency.
+These quick-win actions will save you energy – as well as set the stage for a more long-term, sustainable business approach to better energy management.
 Download this checklist to tick your way through the list.
-Depending on the size of your business, to get the best results, keep revisiting your checklist every few weeks or months to ensure that all your actions are still on track!
+To get the best results, keep revisiting your checklist to ensure that all your actions are still on track!

 To start your energy efficiency journey, you need data – the more, the better.
-Any info about how your building uses energy now gives you a quick look at what’s being used.
-This will help you measure how your efficiency changes make a difference.
+Any info about how much energy you use now will help give you a baseline to measure the difference your efficiency changes make.
 This data will also be really useful for setting long-term goals and planning for bigger improvements down the line.

 > Your energy data

-• Analyse energy use: Set up a routine to gather and check your energy data.
+- Analyse energy use: Set up a routine to gather and check your energy data.
 It’s best to do this regularly, like once a month, to take account of seasonal patterns.
-With more detailed data, you can analyse energy use patterns based on building usage on various months, weeks, days or even different times of day.
+With more detailed data, you can analyse energy use patterns based on building usage on various months, weeks, days or even the periods when your workplace is closed.

 Get organised